Menno Bergsen

-Menno Bergsen (born 26 August 1999) is a Dutch professional footballer who plays as a goalkeeper for Slovenian PrvaLiga side NK Maribor.
+Menno Bergsen (born 26 August 1999) is a Dutch professional footballer who plays as a goalkeeper for Helmond Sport.
 Besides the Netherlands, he has played in Slovakia and Slovenia.

 Career

 Bergsen made his senior debut in 2017 for FC Dordrecht.
 He played only two games for Dordrecht before switching to FC Eindhoven in 2018.

-In June 2021, Bergsen joined Slovenian top flight side NK Maribor on a two-year contract.
-He made his league debut for Maribor on 23 April 2022, when he replaced the injured Ažbe Jug after fifteen minutes.
+In June 2021, Bergsen joined Slovenian top flight side Maribor on a two-year contract.
+He made his league debut for Maribor on 23 April 2022, when he replaced the injured Ažbe Jug after fifteen minutes in a 2–1 victory against Tabor Sežana.